 Many statistics are commonly used in cancer displays.
 The most basic is the incidence rate.
 It is common to see relative rates which measure how far a region is above or below the average.
 The purpose of using a relative rate is, perhaps the desire to pinpoint the areas that need attention because they have higher than expected rates.
 A region might be much higher than average, but it may not be close to a health concern, because all regions have a low incidence.
 Supplementary materials can allow map users to recognise when this occurs.

-Interaction with maps is an important component of public atlases, and is easy to add with today’s technology.
-The purpose is to provide access to more information than is possible to display in a single map, without overwhelming the viewer.
+Interaction with maps is an important component of public atlases, and is becoming increasingly straightforward to add with today’s technology.
+The purpose [of what?]is to provide access to more information than is possible to display in a single map, without overwhelming the viewer.
 Too many choices can similarly overwhelm a viewer, and thus decisions do need to be made about content to provide for accurate and comprehensive communication of information.
 Similarly, providing ways for users to interact with the display encourages engagement, and creative, efficient, elegant, interactive tools elicit curiosity about the data.

 Acknowledgements

 The authors would like to thank Dr. Earl Duncan for his contributions in editing and refining the drafts of this article.
-They would also like to thank Professor Kerrie Mengersen, Dr. Susanna Cramb and Dr. Peter Baade for conversations on the content of this article.
+They would also like to thank Professor Kerrie Mengersen, Dr. Susanna Cramb and Professor Peter Baade for conversations on the content of this article.

 The following R [63] packages were used to produce this paper: tidyverse [64], RColorBrewer [65], ggthemes [66], png [67], cowplot [68], sf [69], spData [70], cartogram [71], sugarbag [72], knitr [73], rmarkdown [74] and absmapsdata [75].